 Clonliffe College development

 Thank you to everyone who took the time to join our live information evening and Q&A event on Thursday 8th April 2021.
 Below you will find a recording of the event which you can watch in your own time and a copy of the presentation can be accessed here.
-During the course of the event we received a number of queries in relation to the proposed development which we will upload answers to in the coming days.

 Our live online forum that took place last year on Thursday 9th July 2020 can still be accessed here.